muireall/github.io/content/julians-should-know.md

 I recommend reading through [the manual](https://docs.julialang.org/en/v1/manual/getting-started/) to at least [Documentation](https://docs.julialang.org/en/v1/manual/documentation/) as a start.
 From the later sections I'll single out the [Performance Tips](https://docs.julialang.org/en/v1/manual/performance-tips/) and [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/).
 It's not necessarily obvious, but those last two are very useful for understanding the language.{% aside() %} As far as style, the [Blue](https://github.com/invenia/BlueStyle) guidelines have more detailed recommendations. {% end %}

-In the Julia REPL, you can type `?` to enter [help mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Help-mode), where Julia will attempt to show documentation for anything you enter.
+In the Julia REPL, you can type `?` to enter [help mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Help-mode), where Julia will attempt to show documentation for anything you enter (and fuzzy match suggestions if it doesn't find anything).
 Function documentation will often mention related functions, which is useful for discovery.
 The standard library has [InteractiveUtils.methodswith](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.methodswith), which can help you discover methods if you miss finding class methods in an object oriented language with tab completion.

 I find it pays off to skim documentation even for basics like [numbers](https://docs.julialang.org/en/v1/base/numbers/), [strings](https://docs.julialang.org/en/v1/base/strings/), and [arrays](https://docs.julialang.org/en/v1/base/arrays/), at least to get an idea of the kind of affordances Julia provides.
 You'll be more likely to look something up when you can tell it should exist.